 Bluefish is an advanced text editor specifically created for developers and programmers.
-It holds many advanced features, but still it is extremely fast and very light on the resources.
-It is a cross platform text editor with focus on Unix based operating systems.
+It holds many advanced features, but still, it is extremely fast and very light on the resources.
+Bluefish is a cross platform text editor with focus on Unix based operating systems.
 It has a very clean interface and fast process even when processing huge amount of data.

 With its multi-document interface it is capable of easily opening 500+ documents without any slowdown.
 It has dedicated tools for project management, enabling you to work on multiple projects and keep track of changes on all of them.
 Its other features include, remote editing, snippets, built-in external programs, filters, unlimited undo/redo, built-in spell checker, auto backup, full screen editing, bookmarking, Zen Coding support, HTML toolbar and many more.

 Feature rich and complex text editors aren’t your cup of tea?
 Well, may be a simple text editor like Gedit will fulfill your needs.
 Gedit is a really simple text editor that offers all the basic to advanced text editing features for daily text editing.
 Gedit is all about quick editing and saving notes.

 Although, it does hides some advanced features, such as syntax highlighting, remote editing, undo/redo, file reverting, text wrapping, search anything, printing, file backup, configurable UI and more.
 If you are not satisfied with its basic editing approach, it also has plugin support, which lets you add advanced features manually when needed.